JeyHightower/Harmonic-Universe/backend/server_issues_summary.md

    - Updated all references from `PhysicsParameter` to `PhysicsParameters` in the routes file

 6. **Audio API Fixes**

    - Added a new `/tracks` endpoint for listing audio tracks with optional `scene_id` and `universe_id` filters
    - Fixed UUID handling in all audio routes by properly storing the converted UUID:

    ```python
    try:
        audio_id = UUID(audio_id)
    except ValueError:
        raise ValidationError("Invalid audio_id format")
    ```

    - Added a compatibility route for `/tracks/<audio_id>` that redirects to the main audio deletion endpoint
    - Updated the audio file endpoint to create a mock audio file for testing purposes when a track doesn't have an actual file:

    ```python
    if not audio_track.file_path:
        # Create and return a mock audio file
        # ...
    ```

    - Fixed timestamp handling in the AudioTrack model's `to_dict()` method

+7. **Model Duplication Fix**
+   - Removed the duplicate `PhysicsParameter` model and standardized on `PhysicsParameters`
+   - Updated all imports in the codebase to reference the correct model
+   - This resolved conflicts in SQLAlchemy's mapper configuration

 ## Current Status